ideaChenGo/FS2/README.md

 ### How to set up the connection
 It's done in two easy steps:

     1 .
-Then you have to connect to it through the phone and browse 162.168.4.1 there will greet you a “WiFi manager” 2 .
+Turn on the camera and connect to CAM-autoconnect through any device, browse 162.168.4.1 and there will greet you the  “WiFi manager”
+    2 .
 Select a WiFi and write the credentials to make a connection You are all set, you just need to enable the hotspot and the camera will reset and connect to it automatically.

-This is just the base program to enable you to have a fast demo to start with.
-The idea is that is fully open source DIY Camera where the users can modify and fully control the software that is running it.

 ### Schematics
 Please check the latest [electronics Schematics](https://fasarek.de/fs2-digital-camera.php) in our website Fasarek.de since it may be updated since it's a work in progress.
 There you will find also the hardware components that are just a few and you will need a 2.54 small PCB board to fit the components (35*56 mm).